 Mr. Jiong Shao, 48, will serve as a director upon completion of this offering.
-Mr. Shao has been the Managing Director of CEC Capital, a financial advisory firm, since August 2017.
 From November 2015 to May 2017, Mr. Shao was a managing director and head of China TMT investment banking for Deutsche Bank in Hong Kong.
 Previously, from August 2010 to November 2015, Mr. Shao was a managing director with Macquarie Capital in Hong Kong and held multiple senior positions including head of Greater China TMT investment banking, head of Asia TMT equity research, head of China research and China strategist.
 Prior to that, Mr. Shao worked in different areas of capital markets in the financial services industry at Lehman Brothers, Deutsche Bank and Nomura International in both New York and Hong Kong since 2000.
 Mr. Shao obtained an MBA from the Fuqua School of Business of Duke University in 2000.
 We believe Mr. Shao is well-qualified to serve as a member of the board due to his extensive research experience and understanding of the financial markets.